tq-systems/meta-tq/meta-tq/doc/README.TQMa8MxML.md

 * Bootstream for QSPI on FlexSPI: not buildable out of the box.
 U-Boot SPL needs different linker settings for SD / e-MMC and FlexSPI.
 Current recipes for boot stream generation can only use a single U-Boot config.
 See further notes under Bootable QSPI NOR
-* Audio does not work after suspend / resume (clocking problem)
 * MIPI CSI
   * driver stack is not completely v4l2-compliance test proof.
 The IOCTLS for format / resolution enumeration and query can return invalid / wrong values depending of the internal state